geovedi/book-notes/2022/tracers-in-the-dark.notes.md

   - Scarcity and controlled distribution made Bitcoin appealing to those skeptical of government control over money.
 - Cypherpunks and Bitcoin's Ideological Background:
   - Andresen described Nakamoto as inspired by the cypherpunks, who aimed to use encryption software to empower individuals.
-  - The author had been researching the cypherpunk movement, a group of libertarian activists using encryption for privacy.
+  - Greenberg had been researching the cypherpunk movement, a group of libertarian activists using encryption for privacy.
   - Cypherpunks shared innovations, ideas, and manifestos on the Cypherpunks Mailing List.
   - Julian Assange, VPNs, and Tor were influenced by cypherpunk discussions.
 - Bitcoin and Financial Privacy: